Joaquim Cardozo: Engineer

 I do not visualize any incompatibility between poetry and architecture.
 The structures planned by modern architects are true poetry.
 To work to carry out these projects is to realize a poetry. — Joaquim CardozoSpecializing in structural calculations, he was notable for his collaboration with architect Oscar Niemeyer in the construction of Brasília and the Pampulha Modern Ensemble.
 His calculation assumptions allowed challenging works in the federal capital such as the Palácio do Planalto, the Palácio da Alvorada and the Metropolitan Cathedral to barely touch the ground, with delicate bases, a feat considered even more impressive taking into account the structural strength of concrete at the time, five times smaller than today.
+He was once praised as "the most cultured Brazilian that existed" by his close friend and colleague, Oscar Niemeyer.

 After completing secondary school at Ginásio Pernambucano, Joaquim Cardozo began studying at the School of Engineering of Pernambuco in 1915.
 He graduated fifteen years later due to his father's death and economic difficulties, during which time he served in the military and worked as a surveyor.
 In the year he was to complete his engineering course, he became a draftsman for irrigation projects and the drilling of tubular wells for the Government of Pernambuco, alongside German engineer Von Tilling.
 After Von Tilling's death, still a student, Joaquim Cardozo was put in charge of the irrigation project for one of the islands of the São Francisco River.
 Subsequently, he performed the calculations for the vertical parabolic curves of the first bus station with concrete paving in the Northeast, in Recife.

 From 1931, after graduating, he worked at the State Department of Roads and Public Works as a road engineer.
 In 1934, Joaquim Cardozo joined architect Luiz Nunes's team, specially hired to organize the Directorate of Architecture and Construction, the first governmental institution in Brazil created for this purpose.
-He was also a professor at the School of Engineering and one of the founders of the School of Fine Arts of Pernambuco.
+He was also a professor at the School of Engineering and one of the founders of the School of Fine Arts of Pernambuco, now parts of the Federal University of Pernambuco.
 A pioneer of modern architecture, Cardozo renewed the structural design of reinforced concrete and calculation methods, contributing to the evolution of civil engineering.
 He taught until 1939, the year he faced repressive measures from the Estado Novo regime for his criticisms of government procedures in architecture and engineering.
 He then moved to Rio de Janeiro, where he partnered with Oscar Niemeyer.

-The most significant architectural works based on Cardozo's structural calculations include the Cathedral of Brasília, the National Congress, the Palácio do Planalto, the Supreme Federal Court Palace, the Palácio da Alvorada, the Itamaraty Palace, and the Church of Church of Saint Francis of Assisi.
+The most significant architectural works based on Cardozo's structural calculations include the Cathedral of Brasília, the National Congress, the Palácio do Planalto, the Supreme Federal Court Palace, the Palácio da Alvorada, the Itamaraty Palace, and the Church of Saint Francis of Assisi.
 In Recife, notable works include the Luiz Nunes Pavilion, currently the headquarters of the IAB (formerly the Institute of Death Verification of the old School of Medicine), and the Olinda Water Tower, dated 1936, which are among the earliest examples of modern Brazilian architecture.